Skip to footer content

 Another option is to use the NuGet Package Manager to search for the package "IronXL".
 Then, select the desired package to download from the list of all NuGet packages related to IronXL.

-With IronXL, you will be able to create new Excel files with just a few lines of code!
-IronXL can be used to create files in the XLS (an older Excel format) and XLSX (a more current format) as shown in the code samples below.
+With IronXL, you can create new Excel files with just a few lines of code!
+IronXL can create files in both XLS (older Excel format) and XLSX (current format) as shown in the code samples below.

 using IronXL;